 I am a stepchild.
 This is no secret, I have written about the subject before.

 The difference between a step-sibling and a half-sibling is incredibly simple.
-Even so, even national news media confuse the two phrases with surprising regularity.
+Even so, supposedly reliable sources such as national news media confuse the two phrases with surprising regularity.

 A half-sibling, meanwhile, shares a parent with you.
 Believe it or not, I have heard it said you must share the same father to qualify as a half-sibling.
 This, however, is rather like claiming the Earth is flat.
 It is wrong; you can share a mother or father and qualify as a half-sibling.